Post job

 Teacher aides help lead teachers in managing the classroom.
 They assist teachers in conducting classroom sessions by setting up the classroom in advance, sourcing materials needed for class activities, helping in presentations, and guiding students during class activities.
 Teacher aides are also responsible for maintaining classroom cleanliness and helping clean up after the children.
 They also help manage the students during breaks and during classes.
 They help the lead teacher keep the students'students' attention.
 They also assist the students in any other tasks that they may need.

-As far as similarities go, this is where it ends because an early childhood teacher responsibility requires skills such as "child development," "professional development," "ece," and "math."
+While similarities exist, there are also some differences between early childhood teachers and teacher aide.
+For instance, early childhood teacher responsibilities require skills such as "child development," "professional development," "ece," and "math."
 Whereas a teacher aide is skilled in "child care," "art projects," "administration policies," and "class rooms."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Teacher aides tend to reach lower levels of education than early childhood teachers.
 In fact, teacher aides are 10.0% less likely to graduate with a Master's Degree and 0.4% less likely to have a Doctoral Degree.